604goodguy

 Heat Pump Grants and Rebates: Government incentives available in Greater Vancouver

-You can currently get a CleanBC rebate of up to $6000 (or $9500 if you’re low income) when you install a new heat pump.
+You can currently get a CleanBC rebate of up to $21,000 when you install a heat pump.
+Heat pumps provide both heating and air conditioning, and are very energy efficient.

 Heat pumps that are used for this rebate are generally very efficient units that can meet a home’s entire heating needs even at temperatures well below freezing.